NinaMercedes/Nanopore-LSHTM-Omics/README.md

 gunzip -c "Ecoli_Japan_1.fastq.gz" | chopper -q 10 -l 500 --headcrop 50 --tailcrop 50 | gzip > "Ecoli_Japan_1_trim.fastq.gz"
 ```

 We should also check to see if the sequence contains any contaminants.
 We have used **Kraken2** to do this.
 The Kraken reports have been generated for you as they require large databases.
-We can visualise the results using **recentrifuge (rcf)**:
+We can visualise the results using **recentrifuge (rcf)**, here there is a dependency clash in our conda environment, so let's quickly install using **pip**:
 ```
 mkdir kraken
+pip install recentrifuge
 rcf -n ./taxdump/ -k Ecoli_Japan_1.koutput.txt -o kraken/Ecoli_Japan_1_kraken.html
 ```
 !!! question  What can you determine from the Kraken2 outputs?
 Is the data clean?
 There are a few other genera included in the output — do you think they might be contaminants?